YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. "Draft" a pull request and mark it "Ready for review" once work is done.

+Other ways to contribute is to buy me a coffee but let's just say it is to test out new features of the project. **Checkout [features/fast](https://github.com/YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/discussions/53#discussioncomment-625798) to test backup and reinstallation of WhatsApp on device level.** This makes it quite time saving specially in case of TCP.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)